S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-12-15-Phish-password-protected-Excel-files.md

 ## Further Considerations

 There was one more thing we didn't want to happen.
-After adding macros to an Excel file the users will most likely see an "Warning" button which has to be enabled before our MessageBox pops up.
+After adding macros to an Excel file the users will most likely see a "Warning" button which has to be enabled before our MessageBox pops up.

 <p align="center">
           <img src="/assets/posts/ExcelPhish/Warning.JPG">